NelsonAPenn/silksong_linux_controller_fix/README.md

 ## Silksong on Linux controller fix

 The methods in this repository do not yet fix the issue.
-Currently it is a collection of information and things I've tried.
+Currently it is a collection of information and fixes that have been attempted.
 If you are knowlegeable about SDL and/or Unity and this gives you any ideas, you are encouraged to contribute.

 ## Background